2020 World Series: Game 5

 Game 5 featured a rematch of Game 1 starting pitchers; Clayton Kershaw for the Dodgers and Tyler Glasnow for the Rays.
-This was Kershaw's sixth World Series start, tying him for second most all-time in Dodgers franchise history behind Sandy Koufax and Carl Erskine.
+This was Kershaw's sixth World Series start, tying him for third in Dodgers history behind Sandy Koufax and Carl Erskine.
 The Dodgers got the early lead again in this game, with Betts doubling to start the game and being driven in by a single by Seager, who advanced to second and third on wild pitches, and then scored on an infield hit by Cody Bellinger.
 Pederson hit a solo home run in the second to extend the Dodgers' lead to three.
 An RBI triple by Yandy Díaz drove in the Rays' first run in the third inning.
 Díaz then scored on a single by Arozarena, who collected his 27th hit, the most in a single postseason.

 In the bottom of the fourth inning, Manuel Margot walked, stole second, and advanced to third on an error; he attempted to steal home with two outs, but was tagged out at the plate on a throw from Kershaw to catcher Austin Barnes.
-Charley Steiner, long-time Dodgers’ radio announcer, pointed out that with the stands near the field mostly empty, Kershaw could hear his teammates in the dugout with the early warning.
+Charley Steiner, long-time Dodgers' radio announcer, pointed out that with the stands near the field mostly empty, Kershaw could hear his teammates in the dugout with the early warning.

 Muncy hit a solo homer in the fifth inning as the Dodgers set a new major league record for different players on the same team hitting a home run in a postseason series, with nine.
 Glasnow pitched five innings (the first Rays starter to do so in the series), allowing four runs on six hits and three walks with seven strikeouts.
 Kershaw's strikeout of Kiermaier in the bottom of the fifth inning moved him past Justin Verlander for the record of most career postseason strikeouts.
 He finished with 5 2/3 innings pitched, two runs allowed on five hits, and two walks with six strikeouts.
 The bullpens held the game scoreless the rest of the way and the Dodgers won 4–2 to regain the series lead.